-To demonstrate DART's interpretability, Figure 12 illustrates DART-3's fitted regression coefficients for all 10 input parameters for μ_y at x = 6 D. Since the order of magnitude of the input parameters can vary greatly, for this example the input parameters

-- 360 were scaled between -1 and 1 before regression fitting.
+To demonstrate DART's interpretability, Fig. 12 illustrates DART-3's fitted regression coefficients for all 10 input parameters for μ_y at x = 6 D. Since the order of magnitude of the input parameters can vary greatly, for this example the input parameters were scaled between -1 and 1 before regression fitting.
 Consequently, the fitted coefficients indicate how important each input parameter is in estimating the output variable.
-For the lateral wake center displacement it can easily be seen that φ is the dominant parameter, which intuitively makes sense.
-Other import parameters are the interaction term $\phi \ln(C_T)$ (turbine variable cluster), y_0 (intercept), $\delta \alpha^{-1}$ and $\delta \alpha^{-2}$ (atmospheric inflow cluster), while other parameters only slightly affect the wake center displacement. - 365 Alternative to the interpretable Lasso model, more complex black-box models (e.g. neural networks) could be considered as they are expected to have a higher accuracy when abundant data is available.
+For the lateral wake center displacement it can easily be seen that φ is the dominant parameters are the interaction term $\phi \cdot \ln(C_T)$ (turbine variable cluster), y_0 (intercept), $\delta \alpha^{-1}$ and $\delta \alpha^{-2}$ (atmospheric inflow cluster), while other parameters only slightly affect the wake center displacement.

+Alternative to the interpretable lasso model, more complex black-box models (e.g., neural networks) could be considered as they are expected to have a higher accuracy when abundant data are available.
 Simpler models are, however, always preferred because they are less prone to overfitting, which is especially true for small sample sizes as used in this study.
-In addition, a model's inpretability typically diminishes with increasing complexity.
+In addition, a model's interpretability typically diminishes with increasing complexity.

 Table 5.
-Model run time [ms] when simulating seven (4 D $\leq x \leq$ 10 D) and one (x = 6 D) downstream distances expressed as mean \pm standard deviation over 40 iterations.
+Model run time [ms] when simulating seven $(4D \le x \le 10D)$ and one (x = 6D) downstream distances expressed as mean \pm standard deviation over 40 iterations.

 x [D] 4-10 6

-GAUS 58 ± 2 $19{\pm}1$
+GAUS 58 ± 2 19 ± 1

-GCH 88±2 $32{\pm}1$
+GCH 88 ± 2 32 ± 1

-DART-3 81±4 13 ± 3
+DART-3 81 ± 4 13 ± 3